 America's manufacturers in World War II were engaged in the greatest military industrial effort in history.
 Aircraft companies went from building a handful of planes at a time to building them by the thousands on assembly lines.
-Aircraft manufacturing went from a distant 41st place among American industries to first place in less than five years.
+Production in WW2 went from a distant 41st place among American industries to first place in less than five years.
 In 1939, total aircraft production for the US military was less than 3,000 planes.
 By the end of the war, America produced 300,000 planes.
 No war was more industrialized than World War II.
 It was a war won as much by machine shops as by machine guns.

 The American aircraft industry was given impetus at the early part of the war by the demand from the British and French for aircraft to supplement their own domestic production.
 The 1939 Neutrality Act permitted belligerents to acquire armaments from US manufacturers provided they paid in cash and used their own transportation.
 The British Purchasing Commission had been set up prior to the war to arrange purchase of aircraft and the British and French dealt directly with manufacturers paying from their financial reserves.
 After France fell to Germany, many of the orders for aircraft were taken over by the British.
 By 1940, the British had ordered $1,200,000,000 worth of aircraft.
 This led to some aircraft, such as the P-51 Mustang, being produced to meet European requirements and then being adopted by the US.
 In their need for aircraft the Anglo-French commission also ordered designs from manufacturers that had failed to win US Army contracts.
 Aircraft companies built other manufacturer's designs; the B-17 was built by Boeing (the designer), Lockheed Vega, and Douglas Aircraft.
-Automotive companies joined schemes to produce aircraft components and also complete aircraft.
+Automotive companies joined schemes to produce aircraft components and complete aircraft.
 Ford set up the Willow Run production facility and built complete Consolidated B-24 Liberators as well as sections to be assembled at other plants.

 World War II began a differentiation among the aircraft producers.
 American companies such as Boeing, Martin, and Douglas, which had emphasized larger civil aircraft in the prewar years, became developers of bombers, as did Great Britain’s Vickers, Avro, Bristol, and De Havilland and Germany’s Dornier and Junkers.
 Focusing on fighters were Curtiss, Grumman, Lockheed, and North American Aviation in the United States; Hawker and Supermarine in Britain; Messerschmitt and Focke-Wulf in Germany; and Mitsubishi and Nakajima in Japan.